sudo-adb/healthcare-billing/README.md

 For example:
 For a patient is visiting a Cardio Specialist with 15 years of exp and has had 5 previous appointments, they would receive a 5% discount on the consultation charges.
-If the consultation charge is $1000, the discounted amount would be $950.
+If the consultation charge is `$1000`, the discounted amount would be `$950`.
-After applying the 12% tax, the final bill amount would be $1064.
+After applying the 12% tax, the final bill amount would be `$1064`.
+10% of the final bill amount will be copay and the remaining will be covered by insurance.
+Here copay will be `$106.4`

 ### Endpoints